H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 └─────────────────────────────────────────────────────────────┘
 ```

 > Figure 6‑5.
 Structure of contextual input assembled for language‑model reasoning.
-All PostgreSQL references use port **5432** (`postgis-forensic` container). `gbim_entities` decay quality signal is from `msjarvisgis.public.gbim_entities` — 461 entities, 0 flagged, April 17, 2026.
+All PostgreSQL references use port **5432** (`postgis-forensic` container). `gbim_entities` decay quality signal is from `msallisgis.public.gbim_entities` — 461 entities, 0 flagged, April 17, 2026.
 No port 5433 or 5452 references remain.

 ---

 ### 6.6 Constraints, Provenance, and Logging (continued)

-**Decoding‑time guards.** After retrieval and generation, the main brain routes candidate responses through `judge_pipeline_v2.1-rag-grounded` (supersedes `heuristic_contradiction_v1`), then through the BBB output filter (`jarvis-bbb-output-filter`, internal:8017).
+**Decoding‑time guards.** After retrieval and generation, the main brain routes candidate responses through `judge_pipeline_v2.1-rag-grounded` (supersedes `heuristic_contradiction_v1`), then through the BBB output filter (`allis-bbb-output-filter`, internal:8017).
 The BBB output guard is fail-open on HTTP 500 — content passes through unchanged, failure is logged.
 Under `nbb_pituitary_gland` `mode=elevated`, the `consensus_score` floor is elevated above the standard threshold.
 The confirmed live `consensus_score` is **0.95** (April 17, 2026).

 ```
 ┌─────────────────────────────────────────────────────────────┐